NexClipper/nexclipper.github.io/docs/installation.md

 88           88           ''YbbdP''       '8'      88888888P'    ''Ybbd8''   ''Ybbd8''
 ```

-Click `Continue` and go to the next step.
+Click on `Continue` and go to the next step.

-You will not be able to communicate with the NexClipper Manager server until Klevr and Provbee installation is complete, so you can see the following screens.
-If the installation script is not running, you can see it on the following screen.
+After Klevr and Provbee are installed, you will be able to communicate with NexClipper Manager server.
+If the installation script is not running, you can see it on the following page.

 ![img](../static/img/nc-cluster-detail-install.png)

 You can also check the agent installation status through kubectl.

-The nex-system namespace creates Klevr agent (DaemonSet), Provbee (Deployment).
+Klevr agent (DaemonSet), Provbee (Deployment) will be created in the nex-system Namespace.

 ```sh
 > kubectl get pod -n nex-system